What is Network Security?

 Identify users and devices, making sure that every new user and device goes through the correct policies and procedures so that they ― and their device/s ― are recognised.
 Security policies should be created that cover the different types of devices that access your network.
 As a result, you get to enforce who has approved access and block unidentified users or devices from having unrestricted, or any, network access.
 You’ll often hear this process being referred to as network access control (NAC).

-The different network security control are as follows, with access control falling under administrative controls:
+The different network security controls are as follows, with access control falling under administrative controls:

 2. User Identity Management

-Malware is short for malicious software and can infect a network and be known immediantly or lie dormant for days ― or even weeks!
-Anti-walware software is another essential must-have for any business’s network security.
-Antivirus and anti-malware should be a part of your network security to detect and contain any viruses, worms, ransomware, or spyware attempting to hit your system.
+Anti-malware software is another essential must-have for any business’s network security.
+Antivirus and anti-malware should be a part of your network security to detect and contain any viruses, worms, ransomware, spyware, or trojan horses attempting to hit your system.
 Deep visibility into network-level threats are indicators of great anti-malware protection.

-A decent anti-malware program will not just detect incoming malware, but will continually monitor and track files for anomalies.
+A decent malware detection program will not just detect incoming malware, but will continually monitor and track files for anomalies.
 This is crucial, as you can’t rely on protection alone ― human error needs to be taken into consideration, too.

 4. Application Security

-Application security is a broad umbrella that covers hardware, software, and processes that you choose to apply for optimal securtity measures.
-Having insecure applications are a major reason that businesses get targeted by hackers ― it can be easy to infiltrate data via an insecure app that isn’t backed by the business’s network security.
+Application security is a broad umbrella that covers hardware, software, and processes that you choose to apply for optimal security measures.
+Having insecure applications is a major reason that businesses get targeted by hackers ― it can be easy to infiltrate data via an insecure app that isn’t backed by the business’s network security.

 5. Hardware Security